tristanburgess/crabby_dns/README.md

 - The unit test suite can be run using `cargo test`
 - For actually running it, see what you can do with `cargo run -- --help` as well as the sections below.
 ## DNS Stub Resolver
-Right now the rusty_dns stub resolver implements some of the most basic relevant pieces of [IETF RFC 1035](https://tools.ietf.org/html/rfc1035), and probably not even that correctly.
+Right now the Crabby DNS stub resolver implements some of the most basic relevant pieces of [IETF RFC 1035](https://tools.ietf.org/html/rfc1035), and probably not even that correctly.
 Only `A` RRs of class `IN` are currently supported.